Economic development, innovation, decision analysis and locational state theory

 In 1962 Kenneth Arrow, the American Economist, published a paper entitled "The Economic Implications of Learning by Doing" (The review of Economic Studies, Vol 29, No 3, June 1962, pp. 155-173).
 In this paper he explained, based on empirical evidence that the main generator of economic development is learning resulting in beneficial change as a result of practical changes in the way things are done, or, as a result of innovation.

 Decision analysis is an advanced set of methods and procedures designed to orientate decision-makers to take rational, effective and efficient decisions.
 However, in decision analysis a decision is defined as an irrevocable commitment of resources to do something to achieve defined objectives including new ways of achieving these objectives.
 (Matheson, J.E., Howard, R.A.
 “An Introduction to Decision Analysis”, Decision Analysis Group, SRI, 1968).
-An intent or the mental process that decides what decision to take or which model to apply is not in itself a decision because to that point in time there has been no commitment of resources to some action.
+An intent or the mental process that decides what decision to take or which model to apply is not, in itself, a decision because to that point in time there has been no commitment of resources to some action.
 Decision analysis is as important to individuals as it is to large logistics operations and corporation investment decisions.

 Locational state theory

-Locational state theory states that multi-component system states, including inanimate and animate phenomena change in space time.
-More directly, the state of properties any object is a function of its current and past location in space and time (McNeill, H. W., "Introduction to Locational State Theory", SEEL, 1988).
-This is a statement of the evolutionary principle of change and adaptation or change and decay embodied in geological formations, ecosystems, the weather and in the genetic evolution of plants, animals and mankind.
-Where humans sense there is no change, this is because the rate of change does not fall within the capability of humans to sense and observe, unaided, such change, for example in geological erosion.
-On the other hand we can observe many changes with ease such as in the case of insects that have a very short life and life stages each with distinct physical forms and activities (e.g. reproduction) or the growth of crops and livestock.
+Locational state theory states that multi-component systems, including inanimate and animate phenomena, change in space time.
+More directly, the state of properties any object is a function of its current and past location in space and time.
+This is a statement of the evolutionary principles of change and adaptation or change and decay embodied in geological formations, ecosystems, the weather and in the genetic evolution of plants, animals and mankind.
+Where humans sense there is no change, this is usually because the rate of change does not fall within the capability of humans to sense and observe, unaided, such change, for example in the case of geological erosion.
+On the other hand we can observe many changes with ease, such as in the case of insects that have a very short life span and life stages each with distinct physical forms and activities (e.g. reproduction) or the growth of plants, crops and livestock.